priyanshibora/octanet-task-1/README.md

+Octanet Web Development Internship <br/>
-octanet web development internship task 1 - landing page for a book website "the reading room"
+Task 1 - Landing Page for a book website "The Reading Room"